all-animation/all-animation/README.md

 All Animation
 =============

 All animation.css is a set of fun animations to make your project sexier.
-They are cross-browser animations but that will emphasize your pages as sliders , 3D effects 's .
+They are cross-browser animations that will emphasize your pages with sliders, 3D effects, etc.

-move to the <a href="readme-portuguese.md">Portuguese language</a>
+See the <a href="readme-portuguese.md">Portuguese language</a>.

 ##[Try the demo](http://clovisdasilvaneto.github.io/all-animation/)
 <a href="http://clovisdasilvaneto.github.io/all-animation/">View demo</a>